Reference

 MCP plugin events

 Events emitted by the MCP plugin during server and tool lifecycle.
-Subscribe with wildcards (e.g. plugin:mcp:tool:**) for broad observability.
+Subscribe to the exact names (plugin:mcp:tool:called / completed / failed) for broad observability, or use the catch-all "*".

 Server events